-An important item for the Company is growth in terms of establishing meaningful production operations in more than one country.
+An important objective for the Company is growth by the establishment of meaningful production operations in more than one country.
 The Company routinely evaluates working interest opportunities primarily in the West African geographic area where the Company has significant expertise and where the base of the foreign operations is located.
 During 2012, the Company identified an opportunity to purchase a working interest in Block P, Equatorial Guinea.
 In November 2012, the Company completed the acquisition of a 31% working interest in the block at a cost of \$10.0 million.
 Prior to the Company's acquisition, two recent oil discoveries had been made on the block, and there is exploration potential on other areas of the block.
-The Company expects to participate in the drilling of two exploration wells in the 2013/2014 time horizon.
+The Company expects to participate in the drilling of two exploration wells in the 2014/2015 timeframe.

 With a focus on diversification and utilizing available capital resources, the Company invested in three non-conventional acreage acquisitions in Texas and Montana in late 2010 and in 2011.
 Two wells have been drilled on the Texas acreage and brought on production.
-The second well began production in March 2012.
-In Montana, four unsuccessful exploration wells were drilled on the two properties in 2012.
-The outcome of the fifth well drilled in Montana in 2012 will be determined in the first half of 2013.
+In Montana, four unsuccessful exploration wells were drilled on the two properties in 2012 and the fifth unsuccessful exploration well was drilled in the first quarter of 2013.
 With the unsuccessful results in Montana and increasing opportunities available to the Company internationally, the Company is not expecting to focus on further domestic property acquisitions in the near term.